joeshirey/SamplesUI/docs/deployment_instructions.md

 1. Build the Docker image.
 2. Push the image to Google Artifact Registry.
-3. Deploy the image to Cloud Run.
+3. Deploy the image to Cloud Run, injecting environment variables as secrets or directly.

 ### 3.1.
+Set Environment Variables in Cloud Run

+When deploying to Cloud Run (either manually or via Cloud Build), you must provide the necessary environment variables.
+It is highly recommended to use a secrets manager like [Secret Manager](https://cloud.google.com/secret-manager) for sensitive values.

+The required variables are:
+-   `PROJECT_ID`
+-   `BIGQUERY_TABLE_ID`
+-   `PORT` (optional, Cloud Run sets this automatically)

+You will need to configure these in the "Variables & Secrets" section of your Cloud Run service.

+### 3.2.
 Create a Cloud Build Trigger

 1. Go to the Cloud Build Triggers page in the Google Cloud Console.
 2. Click "Create trigger".